yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/07-vanilla-http-server/LAB.md

 </html>
 ```

-###### GET /api/cowsay?text={message}
+###### POST /api/cowsay?text={message}
 When a client makes a POST request to /api/cowsay it should send JSON that includes `{"text": "<message>"}`.
 The server should respond with a JSON body `{"content": "<cowsay cow>"}`.

-A response for a valid Requests should have a status code of 200 and the JSON body
+A response for a valid request should have a status code of 200 and the JSON body.
 ``` json
 {
   "content": "<cowsay cow text>"
 }
 ```

-A response for a invalid Requests should have a status code of 400 and the JSON body...
+A response for an invalid request should have a status code of 400 and the JSON body.
 ```
 {
   "error": "invalid request: text query required"